 \subsection{Evaluation of Model Components}

-In order to evaluate the efficacy of each component of our generative model, we conduct ablation studies.
+In order to evaluate the efficacy of each component of our generative model, we conduct an ablation study.
 Table \ref{tab:ablation} shows the results against two strong base models: Updn \citep{Anderson_2018_CVPR} and SSL \citep{ijcai2020-151}.
 SSL is built on UpDn and uses negative sampling to replace images in the triplets of (image, question, answer) to create irrelevant samples.
-We can observe that in both cases, the components in our proposed framework can be beneficial and improve the performance by reasonable margin.
+We can observe that in both cases, the components in our proposed framework can be beneficial and improve the performance by a reasonable margin.

 Specifically, the incorporation of generative training for augmentation, i.e. answer generation $q(A | V)$ and question generation $q(Q|V, A)$, improves 1.26 and 2.21 accuracy points on the two base models, respectively.
-While introducing the cross-modal joint modelling to provide prior knowledge of multimodal distribution, the performance can be further increase by 0.12 and 0.57 accuracy points, respectively.
+When introducing the cross-modal joint modelling to provide prior knowledge of multimodal distribution, the performance is further improved by 0.12 and 0.57 accuracy points, respectively.
 The overall better results observed with SSL can be attributed to the negative sampling feature in this model.
-With the generative objective as reward to reweight the VQA loss on the augmented data, the best performance of our model can achieve is 60.70 accuracy, outperforming the strong SSL model by 3.11 points on all question types.
+The most significant improvement across all the categories is observed in ``Num" questions.
+With the generative objective as reward to reweigh the VQA loss on the augmented data, the best performance of our model can achieve is 60.70 accuracy, outperforming the strong SSL model by 3.11 points.